 Details: We all strive to be more mindful of self, but how do racialized students manage to balance care of self in all they do amidst the spectre of racism in their work, school and civic life.

-Join Hancock Lecture moderator Kofi Hope at this energizing workshop where we will seek to provide the tools and supports necessary for an inclusive self-care package.
-We hope to open up a space for productive dialogue and create real opportunities to share experiences and lessons learned.
+Hancock Lecture moderator Kofi Hope presented an energizing workshop seeking to provide the tools and supports necessary for an inclusive self-care package.

 When: Mon., Feb.
 5, 2018, 12-2 pm